-For the pros and cons of the Dobsonians, step over to my article covering the Dobsonian advantages and disadvantages.
-The Dobs are a great planet viewing telescope, for the price and for the beginner.
+For more information on the Dobsonians, step over to my article covering the Dobsonian advantages and disadvantages.
+The Dobs are a great planet-viewing telescope, for the price-conscious and the beginner.
 Especially, if you are looking for something low-cost with simple mechanics and aren’t at the stage of astrophotography, it’s a good choice.

 Celestron NexStar 127SLT Mak review